 The Institute's President is Steven T. Duke.
 Steve "studied" abroad as a two-year old, when his father led a program in France.
 He lived in Finland for two years in the 1980's, where he became fascinated by Finnish history as well as the history of Russia and the Soviet Union.
 He completed his Ph.D. in Russian history at Indiana University, where he studied the history of primary schooling among ethnic and religious minorities in three provinces of the Russian Empire between 1885 and 1914.
 He spent a year in Russia doing archival research in St. Petersburg, Nizhnii Novgorod and Saratov.
 He also spent two months in Tartu, Estonia, researching the history of Estonian communities in St. Petersburg.

 Steve's publications include Preparing to Study Abroad: Learning to Cross Cultures (Stylus, 2014).
 This volume is geared for students who study abroad and who are interested in enhancing their cross-cultural understanding and awareness.

 Steve has been active in international education for the last two decades.
-He currently serves as Associate Vice President for Global Strategy and International Initiatives at the University of Nebraska.
+He currently serves as Associate Vice President for P-16 Initiatives at the University of Nebraska system.
 He has taught Russian, European and world history courses at the University of Nebraska-Lincoln, Wake Forest University, the University of Wisconsin-Madison, and Brigham Young University.
 He has worked with study abroad students and international students at the University of Wisconsin-Madison, Virginia Tech, and Wake Forest University.
 At Wake Forest University, Steve oversaw and taught in the Cross-Cultural Engagement Program, a unique set of three courses available before, during and after study abroad.
 He also created and led the annual WISE Conference from 2008 to 2015.